tenjou/replica/README.md

 ## Options

 ```
-  --input <dir>                	Specify an input folder.
+  --input <dir|file>                	Specify an input folder.
 Order they are defined in also will change order they are included.
   --index <file>           		The path to output index file.
   --watch						Look after file changes in set input folders.
   --concat <file=./package.js>	Specify that files should be concatenated inside one file.